westlake-repl/Cryo-IEF/README.md

 We present the Cryo-EM Image Evaluation Foundation (Cryo-IEF) model, which has been pre-trained on a substantial dataset comprising approximately 65 million cryo-EM particle images using unsupervised learning techniques.
 Cryo-IEF excels in various cryo-EM data processing tasks, such as classifying particles from different structures, clustering particles by pose, and assessing the quality of particle images.
 Upon fine-tuning, the model effectively ranks particle images by quality, enabling the creation of CryoWizard—a fully automated single-particle cryo-EM data processing pipeline.

+Please cite the following paper if this work is useful for your research:
 ```
 @article{yan2024comprehensive,
   title={A comprehensive foundation model for cryo-EM image processing},